rushiwadkar007/weather-app/README.md

 # weather-app
-It is repository which consists of a weather web application which is made by using HTML, CSS, JavaScript and node.js
+It is a repository which consists of a weather web application which is made by using HTML, CSS, JavaScript and node.js